 - 1 Tbsp all-purpose flour

 - 2 tsp ground coriander

 - 1/2 tsp crushed red pepper flakes

 **For more 'heat' in your chili, add cayenne pepper.
-We suggest using 1/4 tsp increments of the cayenne pepper and adding until the desired flavor has been reached.
+I suggest using 1/4 tsp increments of the cayenne pepper and adding until the desired flavor has been reached.

 To thicken your chili:

 *Try using a few tablespoons of cornmeal rather than the standard slurry of cornstarch (or additional flour) for an added depth of flavor!